-This page will teach you how to create an area in the Pikmin fangame engine.
+This page will teach you how to create an area in Pikifen.
 It will guide you through the creation of a simple area, teaching you the different mechanics and aspects of area creation.
 You can follow the entire document for the full guide, or read just the bold lines to get the general gist of how to do something.
 As you follow it, feel free to save your area after a section, quit the area editor, and check out how it looks in-game.

 Note: The images on this page may be from several different versions of the engine.
 They can still be followed to understand the idea, however.